citrusvanilla/surferdetection/README.md

 all these weight decay terms,  as returned by the loss() function.

-Training can be "babysat" using Google's [Tensorboard](https://www.tensorflow.org/how_tos/summaries_and_tensorboard/), by entering the the following command at the commandline after training has commenced:
+Training can be "babysat" using Google's [Tensorboard](https://www.tensorflow.org/how_tos/summaries_and_tensorboard/), by entering the the following command at the commandline after training has commenced, while in the surferdetection directory:

-    tensorboard --logdir=/surferdetection/surferdetection_train
+    tensorboard --logdir=./surferdetection_train

 ## Launching and Training the Model